maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "02-07" >}}
-  {{< description "Communication & Intro to uncertainty" "Refining your plots for communication.
-We'll discuss annotating plots, aspect ratios, scales, and a bit on theming.
-Common methods for visualizing uncertainty (and their implementation w/{ggplot2}).
-Framing uncertainty as relative frequencies.
-Non-standard methods for visualizing standard errors, boostrapping, and a brief foray into hypothetical outcomes plots" >}}
+  {{< description "Communication" "Refining your plots for communication.
+We'll discuss annotating plots, aspect ratios, scales, and a bit on theming." >}}
   {{< wrap >}}
 {{< slides "w6" >}}
 {{< /wrap >}}